Rfrowein/armAI/README.md

 # armAI
-Active inference form arm perception and action
+Active inference for arm perception and action